b97jre/RNAseqcourse/source/isoform-lab.rst

 experiment with RNA-seq data from the same cell line.
 Let's start by importing the track with identified peptides from the MS experiment.

-If you are running a genome browser on Uppmax, you can find the file in ``/proj/g2014046/webexport/files/RNAseqWorkshop/download/RNAseq/RNAseqhuman_A431_global-TDA-FDR1pc_green-known_red-novel.bed``
+If you are running a genome browser on Uppmax, you can find the file in the download area ``/proj/g2014046/webexport/files/RNAseqWorkshop/download/RNAseq/RNAseqhuman_A431_global-TDA-FDR1pc_green-known_red-novel.bed``

 If you are running locally, you can download the file from the